shumwaymark/sentinelcam/README.rst

   What to keep, and why.
 That's the real question to be answered.
 Isn't it always?

   - All these collected images: incredibly valuable for model-building.
-This is generally the first order of business.
+    * For feeding the SentinelCam machine learning life cycle, this is the first order of business.
   - For long-term storage, perhaps image data should be converted into a video format and moved elsewhere.
   - Why keep old video?
 For routine events, maybe there isn't much reason to keep it around long.
   - For unexpected and unusual events, maybe that data is retained.
 Perhaps even copied off-site immediately.